railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 applied to an employee.
 This is particularly useful for tracking debits and credits in the accounts – so you can track salary payments, for example.

-To help employees encode and validate timesheets and attendances, you can install :mod:`hr_timesheet_sheet` by going to the menu :menuselection:`Settings --> Configuration --> Human Resources`..
+To help employees encode and validate timesheets and attendances, you can install :mod:`hr_timesheet_sheet` by going to the menu :menuselection:`Settings --> Modules --> Apps`..
-Then in ``Time Tracking`` tick on the `Allow timesheets validation by managers`.And finally click on ``Apply`` button.
 You can then set both an analytic journal and linked a product to an employee in the :guilabel:`HR Settings` tab of employee form.
 If you do it that way, then this information can be used to track services.
 For now, just complete the form with the following information: